RecordEvolution/DeviceManagementAgent/README.md

   -debug
        sets the log level to debug (default true) -debugMessaging
-       enables debug logs for messenging layer -forceUpdate
+    	enables debug logs for messenging layer
+  -env string
+    	determines in which environment the agent will operate.
+Possible values: (production, test, local) (default "production")
-       forces the agent to download the latest version -logFile string
+  -logFile string
-       log file used by the reagent (default "/var/log/reagent.log" (linux), "/Users/<user>/reagent/reagent.log" (darwin)) -offline
+       log file used by the reagent (default "/var/log/reagent.log" (linux), "$HOME/reagent/reagent.log" (other)) -nmw
+    	enables the agent to use the NetworkManager API on Linux machines (default true) -offline
        starts the agent without establishing a socket connection. meant for debugging (default=false) -ppTimeout uint